kingfreddymarin/cs50w-final-capstone/README.md

-# FINAL PROJECT
+# FINAL PROJECT - WOLFTECH FORUM

 ## THE BACKEND:

 #### Developed in Django, using SQLite as a database, Django Rest Framework for API's management, Knox for security for the users and Django Cors Headers to be able to access the API from a different server (localhost:3000 <- frontend's server).

 To properly run the API, you need to install the following pip packages:

 - py -m pip install Django
 - py -m pip install djangorestframework
 - py -m pip install django-rest-knox